 - Request for Qualification (RFQ) : This document is used primarily for professional services, i.e., architectural or engineering as part of a two-step process.
 The first step is to evaluate the qualifications of the firm and the second step is obtaining proposals.

 Each bid document includes instructions on how to prepare and submit a bid.
 Any bids received after the bid opening cannot be considered.
 In the event that a vendor will not be bidding on a project, a Statement of No Bid should be returned to the Purchasing Division advising whether future bid invitations for the type of supplies/services covered by the bid solicitation are desired.
-Bidders may be removed from the list if they do not respond to bid solicitations.
+Bidders may be removed from the list if they do not respond to bid solicitations or their contact information is incorrect.

 All submissions are evaluated by the Purchasing Division and the user department and the award is made to the low responsive bid from a responsible bidder.
 The City considers price, responsiveness to the specifications and terms of purchases, qualifications, capability of bidder, and other relevant factors to determine the low responsive and responsible bidder.
 All awards require approval by the Purchasing Manager, City Manager, or City Commission based upon the dollar amount of the purchase.
 The City reserves the right to: